-HLENHeader lengthToSType of serviceTTLTime to live
+HLEN Header length ToS Type of service TTL Time to live Figure 2.2.

-Figure 2.2.
 IP datagram format

 An IP header is five or six 4-byte words long and is padded if necessary.
 The header contains all the information needed to deliver the packet.
 Thus, a packet can be routed on an internet without reference to any other packet.
-This has some implications for the transport layer because IP does not guarantee delivery or the order of delivery.
-It is up to the transport layer to perform these tasks.
+This has some implications for the consport layer because IP does not guarantee delivery or the order of delivery.
+It is up to be consport layer to perform these tasks.

-- Fragmentation and reassembly of datagrams
+Fragmentation and reassembly of datagrams

-An IP datagram in transit may traverse different networks whose maximum packet size is smaller than the size of the datagram.
-To handle this, IP provides fragmentation and reassembly mechanisms.
-If the datagram received from one network is longer than what the other network can accommodate as a single packet, IP must divide the datagram into smaller fragments for transmission.
-This process is called fragmentation, and smaller pieces of a datagram are called datagram fragments.
+An IP datagram in transit may traverse different networks whose maximum packet is smaller than the size of the datagram.
+To handle this, IP provides fragmentation and membly mechanisms.
+If the datagram received from one network is longer than what the end of the datagram received from one network is longer than what the metwork can accommodate as a single packet, IP must divide the datagram into smaller fragments for transmission.
+This process is called fragmentation, and smaller pieces a datagram are called datagram fragments.

 The format of each fragment is the same as the format of any normal datagram.
-Severall fields in the datagram header contain information that identifies each datagram fragment.
-Because IP datagrams may be routed independently and fragmented datagrams may arrive at the destination out-of-order, all receiving hosts are required to support reassembly.
-IP will reassemble fragmented datagrams back into the original datagram based on the information contained in the datagram header.
-Fragmentation can be quite expensive, but it allows a great deal of independence from the underlying network layer protocol's limitations.
+Several fields in the datagram header contain information that identifies each datagram

+Because IP datagrams may be routed independently and fragmented datagrams may rrive at the destination out-of-order, all receiving hosts are required to support reassembly.
+P will reassemble fragmented datagrams back into the original datagram based on the information contained in the datagram header.
+Fragmentation can be quite expensive, but it dlows a great deal of independence from the underlying network layer protocol's imitations.

-- Routing datagrams
+Routing datagrams

 Routing is usually performed by specialized routing nodes, referred to as IP routers because they use IP to route packets between networks.
 When a router receives an IP packet, it examines the destination IP address in the IP packet header.
 If the address is one of the locally attached networks, the router just forwards the packet to the host on the local network.

 If the destination network number is not a locally attached network, the IP router consults a routing table to determine where to send the packet.
 This, of course, requires consistent routing tables to be maintained on all IP routers in the internet.
 This can be done statically and dynamically.
 Static routes are manually created routing table entries, while dynamic routing uses a routing update protocol to keep all routers aware of the topological changes or routing node failures.
 Routing issues are very complex and particularly in a large internetwork like the Internet.
 Routing authority itself can be distributed across the entire Internet.